 If you are granted asylum, you may petition to bring your spouse and children to the United States.
 The children must be under 21 and unmarried.
 For more information regarding Rivera Julka’s work helping minors dealing with immigration issues, please visit our Juvenile Status page.

 The attorneys of the Rivera Julka Law Group in Bay Shore, New York can assist with your asylum or refugee status.
-Use the contact form below to request a free consultation today.
+Use the contact form below to request a consultation today.